oreshkevich/oreshk/README.md

 ## I'm a FrontEnd Developer
 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+- 🎉 I love to play the guitar
 - 🌱 I’m spending my spare time with React!
 -
 ### Connect with me: